DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

     If you need help with CloudFormation stacks, see [the CloudFormation documenation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html).

-4. Assing the "**KMSWorkshopInitRole**" to the instance you have launched.
+4. Assing the "**KMSWorkshop-InstanceInitRole**" to the instance you have launched.
 If you need help with the operation, navigate to the EC2 service in the AWS console and take a look into picture below to locate the role attachment option.
 Optionally, use the following [AWS Security Blog article](https://aws.amazon.com/blogs/security/easily-replace-or-attach-an-iam-role-to-an-existing-ec2-instance-by-using-the-ec2-console/).

 ![alt text](/res/S0F0.png)